NiccoloRighetti/MantoGryllo_Dating/README.md

-# Mitochondrial phylogenomics supports a Carboniferous origin of Xononomia
+# Mitochondrial phylogenomics supports a Carboniferous origin of Xenonomia

 This project aims to explore the robustness and sensitivity of molecular dating analyses within the Polyneoptera phylogeny using MCMCtree, with a focus on Xenonomia.
 Four distinct sensitivity tests were conducted to scrutinize key aspects influencing the dating results: two of them tested the dataset, while the others tested the priors.